HermanMannn/LeadTriager/README.md

 ```

 The agent is prompted to handle any language and always return the summary in English, making it easy for your team to triage without needing to read the original language.

+The FastAPI endpoint accepts both `application/json` and `application/x-www-form-urlencoded` content types, making it compatible with Make.com's Key-Value body mode out of the box.

 ---